jaskeeratbrar/spotify-kafka-miniProj/README.md

 - `consumer.py`: Script to consume data from Kafka and write to files.
 - `received_messages/`: Directory where the consumer script saves output files.

+## Contributing
+Contributions to this project are welcome!
+Please fork the repository, make your changes, and submit a pull request.

 ## Usage Example
 Running both the producer and the consumer will provide you with real-time data from Spotify: